 It is notable that the G9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 650D does not offer wifi capability.
+In contrast, the 650D does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic G9 (unlike the 650D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The G9 is a recent model that features in the current product line-up of Panasonic.
 In contrast, the 650D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 650D was succeeded by the Canon 700D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Is the Canon 650D better than the Panasonic G9 or vice versa?
 The listing below highlights the relative strengths of the two models.